AngusG/angusg.github.io/_pages/about.md

 social: true
 ---

-I work on deep learning theory and methodology, so that models can be deployed with useful performance guarantees in practice.
-I'm particularly interested in the application of information theory to deep learning, and in the service of Engineering standards for its use.
+I am to understand the principles of deep neural network generalization and robustness to distribution shift, so that models may be deployed with relevant performance guarantees.
+I'm particularly interested in the application of information theory to deep learning in the service of Engineering standards and best practices.

-My current research interests are motivated by the “adversarial examples" phenomenon, which limits opportunities for the responsible deployment of deep learning models in performance-critical settings, e.g., commercial autopilots, or medical imaging.
-More generally, I am interested in privacy and security, causal discovery, and embedded systems.
+My research interests are motivated by the “adversarial examples" phenomenon, whereby models can be fooled by seemingly unimportant input manipulations.
+This phenomenon poses a challenge to traditional interpretations of features extracted by deep neural networks, and limits their use in the sciences and performance-critical settings.

+Toward trustworthy machine learning and artificial intelligence, I believe that more systematic ethical oversight is required to maintain the privilege of self-regulation, trust in the field, and ultimately that the public interest remains at the forefront of our research.